 Well, you could, but I don’t recommend it.

 During the beginner to intermediate stages, you’re far too weak to get a good training stimulus from high rep training, as the weights you would be using is going to be very light.

 By doing sets in the 4-8 rep range on the other hand, you’re getting full muscle fiber recruitment, mechanical tension, and enough volume per set to effectively spark muscle growth at your stage.

 Another reason why it’s beneficial to train in the lower rep range, is that in order to build muscle as effectively as possible, you must match the amount of training you do with your recovery capacity.

 In the beginner to intermediate stages, your muscles has the potential to grow very rapidly (which is awesome), but their recovery capacity is very low.

 And if you were to do high rep training, you would also accumulate more training volume, which heavily taxes your recovery capacity at this stage.
 This means that you will quickly do more work than what you can recover from, and end up in a plateau.

-In the 4-8 rep range on the other hand, you’ll get enough effective volume in without overtaxing your capacity to recover.
+In the 4-10 rep range on the other hand, you’ll get enough effective volume in without overtaxing your capacity to recover.
 And this is especially important for skinny fat individuals.